ptrichr/Datron/guides/tooling.md

 ### Full Cut

 Full cut refers to operations that remove material with the full diameter of the tool.
-These operations have to be more conservative, otherwise you run the risk of shearing the tool due to the amount of force you are applying perpendicular to the tool itself
+These operations have to be more conservative, otherwise you run the risk of shearing the tool due to the amount of force you are applying perpendicular to the tool itself.
 > [!NOTE]
 > Common operations that use full cut include, but are not limited to, contours, bores.